jvitorbarros15/Nittany-Auction-/README.md

 ## Test Accounts

 Sample accounts from `Users.csv`.
 Use any email/password pair from that file.
 Roles are pre-assigned.
 To test a specific role, filter the CSV by the `role` column for `buyer`, `seller`, or `helpdesk`.
+The given dataset is used which is under the `NittanyAuctionDataset`